Platoniq/decidim-module-centers/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/6b1b656b229f9731a64b/maintainability)](https://codeclimate.com/github/Platoniq/decidim-module-centers/maintainability)
 [![codecov](https://codecov.io/gh/Platoniq/decidim-module-centers/branch/main/graph/badge.svg)](https://codecov.io/gh/Platoniq/decidim-module-centers)

-Manage your centers and scopes so the users can be authorized over them.
-As an admin you will be able to create centers and scopes (we use the model Decidim currently provides).
+Manage your centers, roles and scopes so the users can be authorized over them.
+As an admin you will be able to create centers, roles and scopes (we use the model Decidim currently provides).

 When a user signs up in the platform two new fields will appear in the registration form.

 - **Center**: Where the user works.
 For example: "University of Granada"
 - **Scope**: The work scope in which the user works.
 For example: "Computer Science"
+- **Role**: The role of the user in the center.
+For example: "Professor"

 ![Registration form](examples/registration.png)